Open until filled

 This position is located in Cameron County, Texas.

-RTC seeks a multiyear, term-hire Project Manager (PM) for the Lower Rio Grande Valley Active Plan (or Active Plan), a blueprint for a 428-mile trail network that will link the rich natural, cultural and historical resources of the region—thereby creating a unified identity for outdoor tourism, promoting healthier lifestyles and generating a new sense of community pride for all residents of the area.
+RTC seeks an enthusiastic transportation maven, trail planner, and /or energetic community organizer for a multiyear, term-hire Project Manager (PM) for implementing the Lower Rio Grande Valley Active Plan (or Active Plan), a blueprint for a 428-mile trail network that will link the rich natural, cultural and historical resources of the region—thereby creating a unified identity for outdoor tourism, promoting healthier lifestyles and generating a new sense of community pride for all residents of the area.
+This is a full-time, multi-year, term position.

 Specific responsibilities include the following:

-- Build upon the existing Active Plan Committee to develop a robust coalition of project stakeholders that collectively advocate for a common trail-network vision for Cameron County.
+- Build upon the Active Plan Committee to develop a robust coalition of project stakeholders that collectively advocate for the project and its vision.
 This includes:

-- Establishing a strategy in 2018 to guide the ongoing work of the coalition, including establishing a governance structure for the group to support plan implementation
+- Establishing a governance structure for the group to support plan implementation

 - Preparing for and facilitating community engagement, workshops and community meetings—and analyzing results and input